CAEC: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA: Abstract

 \section{Abstract}

 Confidential Virtual Machines (CVMs) are increasingly adopted to protect sensitive workloads from privileged adversaries such as the hypervisor.
 While they provide strong isolation guarantees, existing CVM architectures lack first-class mechanisms for inter-CVM data sharing due to their disjoint memory model, making inter-CVM data exchange a performance bottleneck in compartmentalized or collaborative multi-CVM systems.
 Under this model, a CVM’s accessible memory is either shared with the hypervisor or protected from both the hypervisor and all other CVMs.
 This design simplifies reasoning about memory ownership; however, it fundamentally precludes plaintext data sharing between CVMs because all inter-CVM communication must pass through hypervisor-accessible memory, requiring costly encryption and decryption to preserve confidentiality and integrity.

-In this paper, we introduce \name, a system that enables protected memory sharing between CVMs. \name builds on Arm Confidential Compute Architecture (CCA) and extends its firmware to support Confidential Shared Memory (CSM), a memory region securely shared between multiple CVMs while remaining inaccessible to the hypervisor and all non-participating CVMs. \names design is fully compatible with CCA hardware and introduces only a modest increase (4\%) in CCA firmware code size. \name delivers substantial performance benefits across a range of workloads.
+In this paper, we introduce \name, a system that enables protected memory sharing between CVMs. \name builds on Arm Confidential Compute Architecture (CCA) and extends its firmware to support Confidential Shared Memory (CSM), a memory region securely shared between multiple CVMs while remaining inaccessible to the hypervisor and all non-participating CVMs. \names design is fully compatible with CCA hardware and introduces only a modest increase (6\%) in CCA firmware code size. \name delivers substantial performance benefits across a range of workloads.
 For instance, inter-CVM communication over \name achieves up to 209$\times$ reduction in CPU cycles compared to encryption-based mechanisms over hypervisor-accessible shared memory.
 By combining high performance, strong isolation guarantees, and attestable sharing semantics, \name provides a practical and scalable foundation for the next generation of trusted multi-CVM services across both edge and cloud environments.